 How do our Podiatrists Treat you?

 Podiatrists provide all sorts of different treatment options for biomechanical (movement) problems of the lower limbs.
 The treatment required depends on the injury/condition we are treating you for as well as the individual being treated.
 Just because something might work for one person, does not necessarily mean it is the best option for someone else.
 That’s why we’ll always do our best to provide you all the necessary information and a variety of suitable treatment options so that as a parent, guardian, or child you may choose a treatment option that you feel comfortable with and which best suits you (or your child!).
-Below are just some of the treatments that we provide at Black Swan Osteopathy and Podiatry.
+Below are just some of the treatments that we provide at Third Space Sports Medicine.

 Orthotics are in-shoe devices commonly used to correct gait (walking) abnormalities, among other conditions.
-Orthotics are highly specific to the individual and as such at Black Swan Osteopathy and Podiatry we customize all of our in-shoe devices.
+Orthotics are highly specific to the individual and as such at Third Space Sports Medicine we customise all of our in-shoe devices.
 Given that no two feet are the same, it seems unrealistic to expect that two people could wear the same orthotics.
-At Black Swan Osteopathy and Podiatry, we either make the devices ourselves on site, or work closely with a laboratory to see that the devices are made to our specific needs.
+At Third Space Sports Medicine, we either make the devices ourselves on site, or work closely with a laboratory to see that the devices are made to our specific needs.

 Splints & Braces